 After the first round of Congressional lobbying, the lobbying focus shifted to the SEC.
 Between August and December of 2010, when the agency issued the proposed regulations, the agency held 25 meetings about conflict mineral regulations.
 The SEC met with interests on both sides of the issue.
 Industry lobbyists sought meetings, but so did the UN Group of Experts for the DRC, the Ministry of Mines of the Democratic Republic of Congo, Enough and Global Witness.
 One meeting included the industry giants: Retail Industry Leaders Association, Costco, Target, Best Buy, J.C.
 Penney, Wal-Mart, and Lowe’s.

 One popular jewelry brand, Tiffany & Co., is an opponent of these reforms.
 The company does not want gold to be listed as a conflict mineral, and, in its letter to the SEC, attests that it “purchase[s] only recycled gold or gold produced by a single U.S. smelter from ore produced by a single U.S, mine.”
 Tiffany would be affected by this regulation because it would have to prove the gold the company uses is not from conflict zones in DRC or surrounding countries.
-The company asserts that it is difficult to trace recycled gold and the use of components, such as spring closures, provided by other manufacturers.
+The company asserts that it is difficult when recycling trace gold and the use of components, such as spring closures, provided by other manufacturers.

 In the letter to the SEC, NAM reiterates Tiffany’s stand and calls for an exemption for recycled or reclaimed minerals because of the difficulty of identifying the source of materials once they are refined.
 NAM met with officials at the SEC August 30.
 The group argued that because the rebel groups only profit from raw mineral extraction and recycling minerals reduces demand for raw minerals, recycling is a good way to reduce the Rebel’s mineral trade.
 Enough and other groups backing this provision insist that there are simple steps companies can take to ensure that exempting recycled minerals does not turn into a loophole.